 Social media posts can feature information that may be used against a spouse.
 While most posts are innocent and of little evidentiary value in a legal proceeding, some posts can provide insight into a lifestyle that is contrary that being claimed by a spouse.
-For example, social media posts regarding lavish and expensive vacations taken during divorce proceedings can run contrary to the spouse’s claims that he or she faces financial complications and does not have the finances necessary to pay the other spouse alimony.
+For example, social media posts regarding lavish and expensive vacations taken during divorce proceedings can run contrary to the spouse’s claims that he or she faces financial complications and does not have the finances necessary to pay the other spouse's alimony.

 Many spouses also forget that access to social media posts is not limited to being connected to the other spouse on social media.
-Common friends or followers can provide additional access to information and evidence, even in situations when one of the spouses is not individual original posting to social media.
+Common friends or followers can provide additional access to information and evidence, even in situations when one of the spouses is not an individual original posting to social media.